-I decided to try the red LED lights to see how the Godzilla head bust looked with different coloured lights.
+I decided to try the red LED lights to see how the Godzilla bust looked with different coloured lights.

 16. You said that you created several Godzilla 2000 busts for your friends.
 Did you make one for yourself?
 Where do you display it?

 I had originally planned to keep the original Godzilla 2000 bust but have given all four of them to friends to display in their collections.

 I am working on my personal Godzilla bust currently, which will be bigger.
 I will use a LED light system that will allow me to change its colour and pulse/strobe the lights.